 Projects can be based on current programs or future initiatives such as:

-- research/develop/design/test tools/programs for communications network analysis and development
+- researching, developing, designing and testing tools and programs for communications network analysis and development

 - network protocol design and IP network analysis

 - software vulnerability analysis and auditing, including code analysis, static analysis, fuzzing, reverse engineering and vulnerability research

 - reviewing and testing current information security policies.

 - Email ASD Information Security Hub or phone (02) 6144 9011